 December 7, 1893 to February 9, 1908

-Upon entering his 30s, Harry contracted endocarditis, a bacterial infection of the heart.
-As Harry’s symptoms became more pronounced and debilitating, with 6- and 1-year-old sons, Rose sought employment and on December 7, 1893 was nominated for the position of janitress at the Cincinnati Police House of Detention on the 3rd Floor of the west wing of City Hall; which paid $35 a month.
-She was approved 10 days later, December 17.
+Upon entering his 30s, Henry contracted endocarditis, a bacterial infection of the heart.
+As Henry’s symptoms became more pronounced and debilitating, with 6- and 1-year-old sons, Rosa sought employment.
+On December 7, 1893 she was nominated for the position of janitress at the Cincinnati Police House of Detention on the 3rd Floor of the west wing of City Hall; which paid $35 a month.
+She was approved ten days later, December 17.

 On Saturday afternoon, February 8, 1908, while working at City Hall, Matron Regan needed to use the Police Elevator, but the elevator operator was absent.
 She attempted to control the car herself, but as she descended, something happened that caused her to try to jump off.
 Her body got caught between the elevator car and the shaft and was crushed.
 She was taken to the City Hospital.

 Mr. Regan came to her bedside and remained there until, at 8 a.m. the next morning, February 9, 1908, she passed away, becoming the second female line of duty death in American law enforcement history.

 Matron Regan was survived by her mother, Mrs. Mary Vonderheide; husband, John F. Regan (55); and children, Raymond Dyer (20) and Walter Frederick Dyer (15).